openstack-archive/infra-manual/doc/source/creators.rst

 --------------------------

 If you configure tests for an imported project, ensure that all of the tests pass successfully before importing.
-Otherwise your first patch needs to fix all test failures.
+Otherwise your first change needs to fix all test failures.
 You can run most of the tests locally using ``tox`` to verify that they pass.